OCA/odoo-community.org/the-association/Bylaws.rst

 Article 11
 ----------

 Each Delegate member is entitled to one vote at the Delegate Assembly.
 Decisions of the Delegate Assembly shall be taken by a majority vote of the Delegate members present and voting.
 In case of deadlock, the President shall have the casting vote.
-Decisions concerning the amendment of the Statutes and the dissolution of the Association must be approved by a two-third majority of the Delegate members present.
+Decisions concerning the amendment of the Statutes and the dissolution of the Association must be approved by a two-third majority of the Delegate members present, and at least half of the Delegates must be present and vote.

 Article 12
 ----------